Conflicts between the DNA replication and repair machineries promote cell death in Gram-positive bacteria

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Cellular proliferation relies on successful coordination and completion of genome replication and segregation.
 To help achieve this, many bacteria utilise regulatory pathways that ensure DNA replication initiation only occurs once per cell cycle.
 When dysregulated, loss of DNA replication control can have severe consequences.
-In Escherichia coli it has been observed that hyper-initiation of DNA synthesis leads to pleiotropic genome instability and cell death.
+In Escherichia coli it has been established that hyper-initiation of DNA synthesis leads to pleiotropic genome instability and cell death.
 Therefore, targeting DNA replication initiation proteins to promote hyper-initiation may be an approach to generate novel antimicrobials.
-However, it is not clear whether DNA replication hyper-initiation generally inhibits bacterial proliferation, and if so, via which pathways.
+However, the pathways and potential consequences of replication hyper-initiation in Gram-positive species remain enigmatic.
 To address this question, we devised genetic systems to artificially induce hyper-initiation in the model organism Bacillus subtilis and the pathogen Staphylococcus aureus .
 In both species, hyper-initiation elicited cellular degeneration culminating in growth inhibition by cell death.
 During this process in B. subtilis , temporal analyses revealed the early onset of the DNA damage response, followed by membrane depolarisation and cell lysis.
 This phenotype could be supressed by removing pathways that repair damaged DNA, suggesting that cell death is a consequence of conflicts between DNA replication and repair.
 In S. aureus, cells quickly accumulated striking morphological changes associated with rapid loss of chromosomal DNA and death via a lysis-independent pathway.
 Moreover, inducing hyper-initiation in S. aureus was observed to decrease bacterial survival during infection of murine macrophages.
-Taken together, these results suggest that stimulating the initiation of bacterial DNA replication could be an alternative approach to inhibiting bacterial growth, particularly in combination with compounds that inhibit or poison DNA repair, akin to cancer therapies.
+Taken together, the data suggest that stimulating initiation of bacterial DNA synthesis could be an alternative approach to inhibiting microbial growth, particularly in combination with compounds that inhibit or poison DNA repair, akin to cancer therapies.